 HURRICANE EMERGENCY KIT FOR FINE ART PROTECTION

-DEALING WITH THE AFTERMATCH
+DEALING WITH THE AFTERMATH

 - If the structure is secure, begin assessing the damage.
 Photograph overall damage to the site with subsequent photographs of specific damage.